winningproduct/learn-portal/content/6-optimize/07-tech-team-branding.md

 metaTitle: "Tech Team Branding | WP"
 metaDescription: "Defining a brand for the product team can have a powerful impact on the team's alignment, effectiveness, and engagement with each other and the rest of the organization."
 published: true
 metaTags:
   - Optimize
   - Tech team branding
   - Winning Product
   - Technology Mastery
+  checklist:
+  -
+    order: 1
+    question: Have your team done any publications?
+    expectation: The team should have written blog posts, articles or knowledge sharing videos on unique finding that they have done.
+The knowledge shared could be either technical or on unique challenges exists in the product domain.
+These should have been well received by the readers.
+    version: 1.0.0
+  -
+    order: 2
+    question: Have you shared the knowledge gained with the community via more hand on approaches as well?
+    expectation: It is vital to share knowledge via tech talks, meetups, etc... to position the team as a technically sound.
+The presence in the industry is a must and the team should have a positive feedback from the society.
+    version: 1.0.0
+  -
+    order: 3
+    question: Have you identified the core competency?
+    expectation: While positioning the team for technical soundness, it is also important to circle around a unique aspect which the team knows better than anyone else in the world.
+The team should have found that niche and their presentations and publications needs to wrap around that unique niche.
+    version: 1.0.0
 ---

 ## Why